OpenRoberta/openroberta-lab/Docker/_README.txt

 3. NOW EVERYTHING IS READY TO CREATE A DISTRIBUTION:

 Run the "gen" image.
 It will
-- fetch the branch selected when the "gen" image was build from github
+- fetch the branch declared as first parameter
+- generate the images for the version given as second parameter
 - execute a maven build to generate the artifacts
 - export the artifacts into a installation directory
 - create several docker images: